Designed by doctors, shaped by you

 • GIP/GLP-1s.
 These are dual-acting, meaning they target two receptors in the body: gastric inhibitory polypeptide (GIP) and GLP-1.
 Besides acting on GLP-1, they mimic GIP.
 This hormone is released after eating to trigger insulin production and is linked with feelings of fullness.
 Tirzepatide is a GIP/GLP-1.

 • Biguanides.
-These medications help keep your blood sugar in check by making the liver produce less glucose.
-Metformin is a biguanide.
+These medications help keep blood sugar in check by making the liver produce less glucose.
+Metformin is a biguanide drug.

 We’ll break down the different active ingredients in each of these diabetes drug classes ahead.